 If your partner doesn’t love you because he’s in love with someone else, read How to Get Over a Bad Breakup.
 I wrote that for a reader on my Quips and Tips for Love and Relationships blog.

 Has your boyfriend or husband said he doesn’t love you anymore?
 I welcome you to share below.
-I can’t tell you how to get him to fall in love with you again, but sometimes writing helps you heal.
+I can’t offer advice or tell you how to get him to fall in love with you again, but sometimes writing helps you heal.